It’s 7:15am. You’re rushing out the door. Coffee in hand. Your spare hand is grabbing a hard boiled egg. Quick glance in the mirror.

 In fact I was working with a client just last week who looked at me halfway through our session with an expression of total and complete bewilderment.
 “OMG” she said “I’ve been absolutely beating the shit out of myself.
 I mean really.
 It goes on all the time.”
 And this from a woman who is amazingly kind and sensitive.
 Who would never dream of talking to someone else the way she carries on inside.
 And yet inside, it’s a veritable United Nations of Negativity and Self Hatred—uncensored, unabashed.

 And into the middle of this not so great self talk comes the mirror.

-The mirror.
 It’s a zone for most of us that should be taped off with yellow crime scene tape—emotional violence scene.
-It’s fraught with issues—particularly for we highly sensitive peeps.
+It’s fraught with issues—particularly for we highly sensitive ones.

 All this without a second of real eye contact; without a moment of real connection.

 Imagine being out to dinner with someone important in your life.
 Imagine that person engaging in non-stop evaluation of how you don’t quite measure up—on any level.

 Imagine that person never really looking at you; never really seeing you; just throwing judgment after judgment after judgment your way.